yujong-lee/seoul_microdust_visualization/README.md

-# seoul_Ultrafine dust_visualization
+# Seoul_Ultrafine dust_Visualization
-Seoul Ultrafine-dust visualization using Open data.
+Seoul Ultrafine-dust Visualization using Open data.

 ## Overview
 This is simple visualization of Ultrafine-dust in Seoul.